ISL 2018-19: Carles Cuadrat - We deserved at least a draw | Goal.com

 Bengaluru boss Carles Cuadrat was aware that his team was second best in the first half and maintained that both teams put on a good show.
 He was happy with how his team responded in the second half and scored a vital away goal.

-The 50-year-old felt that his team lacked that final pass after endless passages of plays and believed that their second half performance should have earned them at least a draw.
+The 50-year-old felt that his team lacked a final pass after endless passages of plays and believed that their second half performance should have earned them at least a draw.

 “I asked my players to be calm with the possession of the ball.
 Sometimes we have been losing the last pass, the pass that can break the other team.
 We have the quality to make that pass.
 If you see our goal, Sunil (Chhetri) has the talent to make the action and for Xisco (Hernandez) to score.
 We have been missing that kind of last pass.